Section: Sampling

 Sampling on one or more planes

 The PlaneSampler samples the flow-field on two-dimensional planes defined by two axes: axis1 and axis2 with the bottom corner located at origin and is divided into equally spaced nodes defined by the two entries in num_points vector.
-Multiple planes parallel to the reference planes can be sampled by specifying the offset_vector vector along which the the planes are offset for as many planes as there are entries in the offset array.
+Multiple planes parallel to the reference planes can be sampled by specifying the offset_vector vector along which the planes are offset for as many planes as there are entries in the offset array.

 Example: